alexandra-zaharia/c-playground/union_find/README.md

 $ ./uf_client data/test_case_small.txt
 ```

-Creates an output file at `data/test_case_small.txt` with sites, parents and weights.
+Creates an output file at `data/test_case_small.txt.out` with the sites from the input file, their parents and respective weights.